The aftermath of a vendor audit

 A looming fine

-Alternatively, Oracle and SAP have been known to waive the fine, in lieu of purchasing additional products.
-Say, for example, Oracle impose a 500k fine, OR, you can buy 500k worth of Oracle Cloud.
+Alternatively, Oracle and SAP have been known to waive the fine if you choose to purchase their suggested additional product.
+Say, for example, Oracle impose a 500k fine from a recent audit.
+They will give you the option of buying 500k worth of Oracle Cloud instead.

 It’s a dirty trick of theirs.
-In principle it sounds generous; a 500k purchase, over a 500k fine which becomes lost funds.
-But it can still see your organisation paying excessive amounts of money for software you didn’t need or even want in the first place.
+In principle it sounds generous – you make a 500k purchase rather than lose 500k in fines – but it can still see your organisation paying excessive amounts of money for software you didn’t need or even want in the first place.

 This may seem like a fair compromise, but really, it’s your vendor padding their Cloud sales figures.